 Guided vs Self Guided Hikes in Costa Rica

-Though most of these hikes can be done self guided, make sure you check conditions first and consider getting a guide, especially to see wildlife.
+Though most of these hikes can be done self guided, a guided hike is recommended.
+We recommend a guide especially to see wildlife.
 Guides are required for Corcovado National Park and highly recommended for Chirripo.
 There are many Costa Rica hiking tours for those interested in doing many of these great walks during their vacation.
 You can read about booking guided tours in Costa Rica here.

 Essential Items for Hiking in Costa Rica